drupalprojects/bamboo/README.txt

 -- SUMMARY --

-Bamboo is a responsive Drupal 7 theme that allows for a choice of backgrounds, color palettes, and fonts in the theme's settings page.
+Bamboo is a responsive Drupal 7 theme based on the CSS Skeleton Framework that allows for a choice of backgrounds, color palettes, and fonts in the theme's settings page.
 Bamboo is aimed at users who want to get a theme up and running fast, and may not want to take the time to create a sub-theme and fuss about with regions, settings, media queries, and other super technical things.
 It's also aimed at the casual Drupal user who has some familiarity with building sites.
 This is designed with this type of user in mind, so it may not be for the developer per se who would most likely use Omega or Zen.
 This theme also does not require any base theme.
+There will be an online demo soon and I considering offering some downloadable Features as well, i.e. "Slideshow", "Gallery", etc...

 -- FEATURES --